Getting a suitable CRM system is tough. While vendors boast of the clear value of CRM, their prices can be anything but clear.

 1. Data and file storage limits

-Your vendor will provide you a basic storage allotment.
-Salesforce limits your storage as follows:
+All vendors will provide you a basic storage allotment.
+Salesforce limits your storage to:

 - 1GB of “data storage” per organization — including the record types you need for everyday use.